Census Data for Anderson ...

 At the time of the 2010 Census, Anderson had 145 Housing Units<3> and with its population of 246 people, this averages 1.7 people per Housing Unit.

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Anderson and you need to be careful when comparing between the censuses.
-More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).
+- Note: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2010 Census and the 2000 Census, there were changes in the sampling area for Anderson and you need to be careful when comparing results between the censuses.
+More information about the changes can be found in the section called Census-to-Census Observations ... (see below).

 Census-to-Census Observations ...

 When the Census Bureau takes a census count (or enumeration) for Anderson, they start by specifying the boundaries of the area to be counted.
 This area (or sampling area) is a polygon and its shape can be quite complex - it may or may not match the geographical boundaries of Anderson.
 It's important to note that from one Census to the next, the shape and location of the polygon can change.

 - Continue Reading ...